elastisys/scale.cloudpool/README.md

 communication with its particular cloud provider and the API it offers, thereby shielding the cloudpool client from such details, allowing identical management of server groups for any cloud.
-No matter which cloud infrastructure(s) the group is deployed on, increasing or decreasing the size of the group is as easy as setting a desired size for the group.
+No matter which cloud infrastructure the group is deployed on, increasing or decreasing the size of the group is as easy as setting a desired size for the group.
 If the desired size is increased, a new machine instance is provisioned.
-If the desired size is decreased, a machine instance is selected for termination (note that, depending on the cloud and cloudpool implementation, the machine may not be immediately terminated, but may be kept around as long as possible before it enters a new billing period).
+If the desired size is decreased, a machine instance is selected for termination (note that, depending on the cloud and cloudpool implementation, the machine may not be immediately terminated, but may be kept around as long as possible until it's about to enter a new billing period).
 If a machine instance in the group is no longer operational, a replacement is provisioned.

 A cloudpool offers a number of management primitives for the group of servers